-II.A.
-Program Director
+- II.A.
+Program Director - II.A.1.

-II.A.1.
 There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
-(Core) II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director and must verify the program director's licensure and clinical appointment.
-(Core) II.A.1.a).(1) Final approval of the program director resides with the Review Committee.
-(Core) numerous indi designated as nd Intent: While the ACGME recognizes the value of input from viduals in the management of a fellowship, a single individual must be program director and have overall responsibility for the program.
-The tor's nomination is reviewed and approved by the GMEC.
-II.A.2.
+(Core) - II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director and must verify the program director's licensure and clinical appointment.
+(Core) - II.A.1.a).(1) Final approval of the program director resides with the Review Committee.
+(Core)

+Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a fellowship, a single individual must be designated as program director and have overall responsibility for the program.
+The program director's nomination is reviewed and approved by the GMEC.

+- II.A.2.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core) II.A.2.a) At a minimum, the program director must be provided with support equal to a dedicated minimum of 0.1 FTE for administration of the program.
-(Core) serving as edu those significa fellows, must h nd Intent: To achieve successful graduate medical education, individuals location and administrative leaders of fellowship programs, as well as antly engaged in the education, supervision, evaluation, and mentoring of have sufficient dedicated professional time to perform the vital activities stain an accredited program.
-The ultimate of and patient car utcome of graduate medical education is excellence in fellow education re.
-The program d lirector and, as applicable, the program leadership team, devote a
+(Core) - II.A.2.a) At a minimum, the program director must be provided with support equal to a dedicated minimum of ten percent FTE for administration of the program.
+(Core)

+Background and Intent: To achieve successful graduate medical education, individuals serving as education and administrative leaders of fellowship programs, as well as those significantly engaged in the education, supervision, evaluation, and mentoring of fellows, must have sufficient dedicated professional time to perform the vital activities required to sustain an accredited program.

+The ultimate outcome of graduate medical education is excellence in fellow education and patient care.